Tuvalu – Guide for Backpackers

 Getting around by motorbike

-The best and most common way to get around Funafuti is by motorbike, which are readily available and reasonably priced (around AU$10 a day).
-Don’t worry if you have never rode a motorbike before, they are easy to learn how to operate!
+The best and most common way to get around Funafuti is by motorbike, which is readily available and reasonably priced (around AU$10 a day).
+Don’t worry if you have never ridden a motorbike before, they are easy to learn how to operate!

 We recommend hiring a bike as soon as possible after you arrive!
 With so few tourists, sometimes the island runs out of bikes for hire.
 Some accommodation providers have their own bikes to hire, so considering looking there too.